warriv93/PoD-lld-itemFilter/README.md

 ════════════════LLD30-Addon════════════════

 This is a Lootfilter Addon for everyone interested in Low Level Duels.

 This is a Addon to your existing Lootfilter.

 After installing there is no! major change to your existing Lootfilter.

-There are two! exceptions:
+## There are two! exceptions:

-A Identified!
+1. Identified!
 Charms in the lvl range of 1 - 30 will be tagged as for example: "Frw" or "Max Life" or "LLD".

-A Identified!
+2. Identified!
 Corrupted Stone of Jordans will be tagged as for example: "Frw" or "Fcr" or "Pdr".

 ## Installation: